Diane R. Pagen, LMSW

 Aún Podemos Aprender del Suicidio de Joel Morales.
 In El Diario La Prensa, July 9, 2011.

 The Folly of Job-Training Programs.
 In The Daily Star (Albany Region, New York), July 9, 2011.

 Breastfeeding is a Must, for Those who Can Afford It.
 In City Limits Magazine, February 23, 2011.

 Pagen, D. and Funiciello, T. (2007) The Adventures of Carrie Giver: The Cost of Caring.
 TR Rose Associates.

 New York City Department of Education, Committee on Special Education: School Social Worker

-- Conduct social history interviews for the Committee on Special Education and explain due process rights to parents
+- Conduct social history interviews for students in the evaluation process of the Committee on Special Education and explain parental due process rights

 - Guide parents in navigating special education evaluations and services